 The “Blue Revolution”

 The good news is, that more and more governments and NGOs start using BluePumps now.
 Already over 1.200 BluePumps provide clean water to over 500.000 people, every day in Africa.
 It’s called the “Blue Revolution in Africa.”
-Where BluePumps come, water problems disappear and people are happy!
+Where BluePumps arrive, water problems leave and people are happy!

 What can you do?

 We are transparent and effective: 100% of your donation will go to our local partners (e.g. Oxfam UK) projects to send them more BluePumps (Click here for more info).

 Let’s stop the Pump Crisis (How?
 Click here)

 The Handpump Crisis is well documented by a SKAT/UNICEF in a report from 2010 (see summary below).
 The good news is that today, with the reliable BluePump, we can solve the Water Crisis in Africa once and for all.

-With a donation to Fairwater, you can subsidise part of the cost of a BluePump.
+With a donation to Fairwater, you can subsidize part of the cost of a BluePump.
 This helps our partner NGOs to buy more BluePumps to replace more broken India pumps, see picture below.